 A benefit of our work is the fostering of partnership work between individual schools and groups of schools.
 Partnership working encourages exchange of ideas and improved ways of working.

 The number of schools receiving our support is growing.
-Pupils in schools across the South-East and South-West of England, from Cornwall to Kent through Wiltshire and Hampshire, London and now the Isle of Wight, Midlands and Liverpool are receiving support.
+Pupils in schools across London, the South-East and South-West, the Midlands and the North East and North West of England.

 Our aims are to build teachers’ confidence in carrying out experiments and demonstrations, and to enable them to provide the practical experience that is essential if pupils are to enjoy science.

 We operate on a hub-based system, with groups of schools supported by a hub leader.
 Read a list of our schools here.
 Currently we have ten hubs, in: